tektronix/tsp-toolkit/README.md

 We are constantly working to improve the stability and reliability of this software.
 Here are the known issues that we are working to fix.
 If you come across new issues, please let us know!
-See the [next section](#questions-issues-feature-requests-and-contributions) for more information.
+See the [previous section](#questions-issues-feature-requests-and-contributions) for more information.

 - Due to limitations in instrument firmware, script names longer than 27 characters will